Hyrule Warriors: Sales

 The game sold 69,090 copies, or 57% of its shipment, on the first week of its release in Japan.
-However Hyrule Warriors was more successful in the West, selling 190,000 units in its first weekend in North America.
+However, Hyrule Warriors was more successful in the West, selling 190,000 units in its first weekend in North America.
 The overseas success of the title surprised Koei Tecmo, since it had sold beyond their expectations.
-In January 2015, Koei Tecmo announced that the game had shipped one million copies.
+By January 2015, the game had shipped one million copies.

 In October 2018, a financial report published by Koei Tecmo revealed that the Nintendo Switch port sold more than expected outside Japan, despite not revealing sales figures.
-As of 2018, the game has sold 58,581 copies in Japan.

-Sequel
+Legacy

-Another Hyrule Warriors game, Age of Calamity, was released on November 20, 2020 for the Nintendo Switch.
-The game acts as the prequel to the events of The Legend of Zelda: Breath of the Wild.
+A second Hyrule Warriors game, Age of Calamity, was released on November 20, 2020 for the Nintendo Switch.
+Age of Calamity is a spin-off of The Legend of Zelda: Breath of the Wild (2017), set 100 years before the events of that game.
+A third Hyrule Warriors game, Age of Imprisonment, was released on the Nintendo Switch 2 in November 2025.
+Age of Imprisonment is a prequel to The Legend of Zelda: Tears of the Kingdom (2023), taking place during the Imprisoning War seen via flashbacks in the latter.